contentauth/c2pa-python/docs/native-resources-management.md

 ## Crashes

-A Python bug raises an exception with a traceback.
-A native memory bug terminates the process, and the operating system reports it as a signal, since the failure happens outside anything Python's exception machinery watches.
+Usually, native memory bug terminates the process, and the operating system reports it as a signal, since the failure happens outside anything Python's exception machinery watches.

 SIGSEGV, segmentation fault, comes from the hardware: the CPU traps on a read or write to memory the process is not allowed to touch, and the kernel delivers SIGSEGV.
 This fires when a pointer no longer points at accessible memory, for instance freed memory the allocator has unmapped.
 Freeing memory does not always unmap it.
-Allocators often keep the pages and reuse them for a later allocation, so reading through a freed pointer often succeeds anyway, returning another object's bytes and corrupting state far from the code responsible.
-SIGSEGV happens on the unlucky path, when the pages are gone.
+Allocators often keep the pages and reuse them for a later allocation, so reading through a freed pointer can succeed, returning another object's bytes and corrupting state far from the code responsible.
+SIGSEGV happens when the pages are gone.

 SIGABRT, abort, comes from software: a program calls `abort()` on itself after detecting a broken invariant.
 Allocators do this when `free()` is handed a pointer it never issued, the same pointer twice, or a heap whose bookkeeping a stray write has damaged.
-Which signal a bug produces depends on the allocator: glibc raises SIGABRT with a diagnostic, the macOS allocator gives SIGTRAP, and a use-after-free that reaches unmapped pages gives SIGSEGV on both.

 In every case, the process terminates from inside native code.
-No exception, no `finally` block, no traceback.
+No exception, no `finally` block, no traceback can be run by the Python code.

 ## Locking

 Each `ManagedResource` holds a reentrant lock, `_op_lock`, and the in-flight counters from [The full picture](#the-full-picture).
 Together they enforce that rule: a mutating call excludes every other call, and a `close()` arriving mid-call is deferred rather than applied immediately.

-`_op_lock` is a `threading.RLock`, reentrant, rather than a plain `Lock`, for two reasons.
+`_op_lock` is a `threading.RLock`, reentrant, rather than a plain `Lock`.
 A finalizer can run at any point, including inside a method that already holds the lock on that thread, so `__del__` calling back into locked code must not deadlock against itself.
 And a consuming call tears the handle down from inside a region it already holds the lock in, so it needs to reacquire rather than block.

-The lock is never held across a native call that drives a stream callback (construction, `resource_to_stream`, signing, and the rest), since that callback can call back into this API on the same thread, and holding the lock there would deadlock against that reentry.
+The lock is never held across a native call that drives a stream callback, since that callback can call back into this API on the same thread, and holding the lock there would deadlock against that reentry.
 Those calls increment an in-flight counter under the lock, release the lock, run the native call, then decrement the counter, which is the mechanism the [state diagram](#the-full-picture) describes as "a call in flight."

 This is why the interpreter's Global Interpreter Lock, the GIL, does not make this safe on its own.
 CPython executes one bytecode instruction at a time under the GIL, so simple operations cannot corrupt a built-in container.
-But a foreign function call through ctypes releases the GIL for its duration, so another thread runs while native code runs, and a `close()` can land inside that window. `_op_lock` and the in-flight counters close it, not the GIL.
+But a foreign function call through ctypes releases the GIL for its duration, so another thread runs while native code runs, and a `close()` can land inside that window. `_op_lock` and the in-flight counters avoids this case.

-### Why the native side cannot guard this alone

 The native library keeps its own bookkeeping for the pointers it hands out.
 That bookkeeping guards the pointer itself.
 It can't guard what Python does with the pointer.